HoG Handbook

 • The tiny blood vessels in the white part of your eye can bleed and make your eye look very red.

-• Your eye doctor and hemophilia doctor should work together to plan your treatment.
+• Your eye doctor and Hemophilia doctor should work together to plan your treatment.

 • People with bleeding disorders can have the same eye problems as anyone else, such as near and far-sightedness, glaucoma, or cataracts.